beckym223/manual_work/E6_long_edited.md

 countries (such as India, Zimbabwe, or
 Botswana) as to the richer ones.47 This is largely because famines, while killing mil-
-450n this subject, see Nozick (1989).
-46See also Dreze and Sen (1989) and World Disas- ters Report (1994 pp. 33-37).
-In contrast, China-despite its fine record of pub- lic health and education even before the reforms- managed to have perhaps the largest famine in recorded history, during 1959-1962, in which 23-30 million peo- ple died, while the mistaken public policies were not revised for three years through the famine.
-In India, on the other hand, despite its bungling ways, large famines stopped abruptly with independence in 1947 and the installing of a multiparty democracy (the last such famine, "the great Bengal famine," had occurred in  1943).

 ### ---Economics-1995-0-18.txt---